 Smoothies pair beautifully with your morning bacon and eggs or your lunchtime chicken salad wrap.
 Yet with the right ingredients, you can get away with serving them as the main course, too!

 Here’s a whole month’s worth of healthy smoothie recipes for you.

 These recipes are… different.
 They’re not your ordinary, run-of-the-mill smoothies.

 Immune-boosting smoothies?
 Yes!

 And because these healthy smoothie recipes are so unusual and varied, you can enjoy one every day for the next month and never tire of that same ol’ smoothie again!

 What are the healthiest things to put in a smoothie?
 There are endless variations of the beloved smoothie, but every successful smoothie contains the same basic elements:

 - Liquid base — Such as fresh-pressed juice, Kombucha, or cooled herbal tea.
-Also kefir (water or milk), almond or coconut milk, or even avocado milk.
+Also kefir (water, milk, or coconut kefir), almond or coconut milk, or even avocado milk.

 - Fruit — Provides antioxidants and fiber, plus sweetens the smoothie.
 Frozen bananas, mixed berries, or mangos are great options.

 - Healthy fat — Coconut oil and egg yolks are a popular choice.
 A drizzle of fresh raw cream is delicious!